-Department of Children and Family Services 425 Shatto Place, Room 307 Los Angeles, California 90020 FAX: (213) 383-3773 requirements/qualifications for position(s), anticipated pay rate or salary schedule, the location where application(s)/requests for application(s) may be sent, final date of acceptance for applications, and any special circumstances relevant to the hiring procedure for said position(s).
+Department of Children and Family Services 425 Shatto Place, Room 307 Los Angeles, California 90020 FAX: (213) 383-3773

+- 36.2 The notice sent by CONTRACTOR must indicate the position(s)/title(s) for vacant or new employment opportunity, description of same, requirements/qualifications for position(s), anticipated pay rate or salary schedule, the location where application(s)/requests for application(s) may be sent, final date of acceptance for applications, and any special circumstances relevant to the hiring procedure for said position(s). - 36.3 CONTRACTOR is exempt from the provisions of this Section 36.0 if it is a governmental entity.